Add data to a composite index

 You have created six charts showing disaggregated index score data for specific Asian groups and the Total Asian populations.

-Next, you will arrange the charts in a way that you can view all six at the same time to compare the data.
+Next, you'll arrange the charts in a way that you can view all six at the same time to compare the data.

 - If necessary, open all six of the bar charts.